Below are the top ways to keep your money safe if you have been financially affected by COVID-19.

 Apply for Benefits

 - Apply for Unemployment Assistance.
-Milwaukee area residents who have lost your job or any portion of wages visit can apply for beneifts here.
+Milwaukee area residents who have lost your job or any portion of wages visit can apply for benefits here.

 - File your taxes.
-The filing deadline for federal tax returns has been extended from April 15 to July 15, 2020, however, the IRS urges taxpayers who are owed a refund to file as quickly as possible.
+The filing deadline for federal tax returns is April 15, however, the IRS urges taxpayers who are owed a refund to file as quickly as possible.

 - Claim other government benefits.
 Check with your city government to see what benefits are being made available for those who are impacted by COVID-19.